 Moving from these premises, the purpose of this paper is twofold.
 First, I aim to question Deleuze's tacit replacement of repetition with subtraction as the key notion in his account of anti-representational theatre, and especially to see whether his own interpretation of this notion is appropriate to understand Bene's work.
 Second, I intend to problematise the way in which such a shift toward subtraction runs parallel to a politicisation of Bene's theatre - the title of the final and most crucial section of One Less Manifesto is, significantly enough, "Theatre and its Politics".
-Here, Deleuze seems more interested in investigating philosophically the politics of theatre rather than focusing on theatre as philosophy and philosophy as theatre as he did in Difference and Repetition - where his main concern was "a theatre of the future" that is at the same time "a new philosophy".
-I shall argue that Deleuze politicises Bene's theatre in an untenable way; I shall also show how an analysis of the philosophical presuppositions of such a misleading political interpretation throws some light on the reasons why Deleuze shrinks away from the notion of repetition in One Less Manifesto.
+Here, Deleuze seems more interested in investigating philosophically the politics of theatre rather than focusing on theatre as philosophy and philosophy as theatre of the future" that is at the same time "a new philosophy".7 I shall argue that Deleuze politicises Bene's theatre in an untenable way; I shall also show how an analysis of the philosophical presuppositions of such a misleading political interpretation throws some light on the reasons why Deleuze shrinks away from the notion of repetition in One Less Manifesto.